InteractiveAdvertisingBureau/iabtcf-es/modules/cmpapi/README.md

   }

 }

 __tcfapi('bingo', 2, songLyricCallback, 'Bingo');
-// There was a farmer who had a dog, and Bingo was his name-o
+// ouput: There was a farmer who had a dog, and Bingo was his name-o

 __tcfapi('connectBones', 2, songLyricCallback, 'knee', 'thigh');
-// The knee bone is connected to the thigh bone
+// ouput: The knee bone is connected to the thigh bone
-...
 ````

 ## CmpApi Examples